Rajesh222/Donation-app/README.md

 ## Donation App

 This app is available at heroku.
-Please clik on below link.
+Please click on below link.

 https://hidden-escarpment-20427.herokuapp.com/